Data · Forecasting & Planning · elfware

 Define time slice and relevance rules

-Establish which data domains are weekly (loaded and discarded each cycle) and which are cross-week (retained across a defined relevance window).
+Establish which data domains are weekly (loaded and discarded each cycle) and which are cross-week (retained across a defined relevance window — that is, load a dataset into staging when it’s first relevant to a week, and keep it there only as long as it continues to be needed in subsequent weeks).
 Sales and stock snapshots are typically weekly.
 Price lists, promotion calendars, and markdown plans span multiple weeks.

 Load Week W only